-He performed an incredible 34 handsprings one after the other, ensuring there was no more than three seconds between each flip, as required by the Guinness World Records guidelines.
+He performed an incredible 34 handsprings one after the other, ensuring there was no more than three seconds between each flip, and has now flipped his way into Guinness World Records 2019.

-The 26-year-old has been practicing gymnastics since he was just 10 years old.
+The 28-year-old has been practicing gymnastics since he was just 10 years old.

-“When I saw my peers doing somersaults and other types of flips, I was interested.
-When I started out I was not that good but I practiced until I was perfect,” he told local news outlet Tembisan.
+"When I saw my peers doing somersaults and other types of flips, I was interested.
+When I started out I was not that good but I practiced until I was perfect," he told local news outlet Tembisan after his record attempt on 4 March 2017.

 However, he suffered a major setback at the age of 13 when he badly fractured his hand and was unable to use it to do the sport he loved.